ghc-proposals/ghc-proposals/proposals/0000-ghc-extensions.rst

 Proposed Change Specification
 -----------------------------

 We propose to introduce a process to develop new "language versions", dubbed ``GHC20XX``, which extend ``Haskell2010`` with some default extensions.
-This proposal does not set *which* extensions are included in the first version,, rather seeks to provide a framework to reach a conclusion in a constructive and timely manner.
+This proposal does not set *which* extensions are included in the first version, but rather seeks to provide a framework to reach a conclusion in a constructive and timely manner.

 Criteria
 ^^^^^^^^